maskzh/vscode-extension-claude-code/README.md

 ### Quick Start

-1. Run `Claude Code Terminal: Configure Claude Code Terminals` (or click the gear icon in the editor title bar)
+1. Run `Claude Code Integration: Configure Claude Code Integrations` (or click the gear icon in the editor title bar)
 2. Pick a model and paste its API Key (stored securely); adjust base URL or command if needed
 3. Open any file and click a model icon in the editor title bar to open a side terminal
 4. Configure other providers as needed; only configured models show icons